-- > Internal bleaching of teeth. - Indirect pulp capping.
+- Internal bleaching of teeth. - Indirect pulp capping.

-Pediatric Prosthodontics Covered at 50%
+Pediatric Prosthodontics

 Prosthodontics involves making and fitting artificial removable teeth, also known as dentures.
-We pay 50 percent of the allowable expense for these services after you pay your deductible.
+Payment for dentures is based on the date they are put in your child's mouth - called the Seat Date.
+If the Seat Date falls on any day before or after you are enrolled in the plan, the dentures will not be covered.
+We pay 50 percent of the allowable expense for these services after you pay your Deductible.

-- Complete dentures
+Complete dentures

-- One complete upper and lower during the time your child is enrolled on this plan.
+• One complete upper and lower during the time your child is enrolled on this plan.

-- Replacement dentures
+Replacement dentures

-- One replacement during the time your child is enrolled on this plan.

-- Covered five-years after original seat date.
+- One replacement during the time your child is enrolled on this plan. - Covered five-years after original Seat Date.

-- Resin-based partial dentures
+Resin-based partial dentures

-- Covered once every three years.
+• Covered once every three years.

-Denture adjustments, repairs, relines and rebase procedures
+Denture adjustments, repairs, relines, and rebase procedures

-Dentures and bridges once per arch every three years after the initial six-months from the seat date.
+• Dentures and bridges once per arch every three years after the initial six-months from the Seat Date.